Graduate School (Master’s and PhD)

 Typically, graduate schools will evaluate you in five different areas: grade point average, Graduate Record Exam (GRE) scores, letters of recommendation, statement of purpose and experience.
 Each institution’s departmental faculty decide upon admission requirements for its prospective students.
 Therefore, you may find other factors taken into consideration as well (e.g. personal interviews or writing samples).

-The GPA is a standard estimate of your aptitude to be academically successful in graduate school.
+Undergraduate Record/GPA: The GPA is a standard estimate of your aptitude to be academically successful in graduate school.
 GPAs are calculated in a number of ways: cumulative, by major or using the most recent units earned.
 You will need to check with individual institutions to see how they handle GPA calculation.
 Significant research experience, as well as conference presentations and/or publications, helps increase the competitiveness of your application.

 The GRE is administered via computer at testing facilities across the country and year-round at computer-based test centers.
 An official score is available immediately.
 Official score reports will be mailed to recipient institutions 10-15 days after you complete the test (provided you complete the writing tasks on the computer).

-Getting these letters, which are very important in the application process, seems to cause the most stress for students.
+Letters of Recommendation: Getting these letters, which are very important in the application process, seems to cause the most stress for students.
 Typically, you will need to contact three writers.
 Depending upon the requirements of your program they may be from faculty, internship supervisors, employers or others who can confidently discuss your potential for graduate-level work.
 Be sure to give your references plenty of time to write the letters.
-For help figuring out how to approach potential references, contact Career Services.
+For help figuring out how to approach potential references, contact the Center for Career & Professional Development.

-The statement of purpose (sometimes referred to as the “essay” or “personal statement”) is your opportunity to state who you are, where you are coming from and where you are going professionally.
+Statement of Purpose: The statement of purpose (sometimes referred to as the “essay” or “personal statement”) is your opportunity to state who you are, where you are coming from and where you are going professionally.
 The statement is typically 2-3 pages (typed, double-spaced) and should be an essay of the highest quality.
-Graduate Admission Essays by Donald Asher is available in the Career Services Resource Center to assist you in getting started in writing your personal statement.
-Additionally, critiques of your essay may be arranged by appointment with a Career Services staff member.
+Graduate Admission Essays by Donald Asher is available in the Center for Career & Professional Development’s Career Cafe to assist you in getting started in writing your personal statement.
+Additionally, critiques of your essay may be arranged by appointment with a Center team member.
 Your advisor or a faculty member may also be able to assist you.
 For more information, please download “Write the Right Personal Statement .”

-Begin the exploration process via Career Services, the Internet and by talking to faculty at SU and on other campuses.
+Spring: Begin the exploration process via the Center for Career & Professional Development, the Internet and by talking to faculty at SU and on other campuses.
 Pave the way for asking for letters of recommendation.